National Recurve Program

 Women 610

-Junior – Athletes who in the opinion of the HPC have demonstrated the potential to progress through to the Development Squad in the coming years.
+Junior – Athletes who in the opinion of the HPC/NTSC have demonstrated the potential to progress through to the Development Squad in the coming years.

-Cadet – Athletes who in the opinion of the HPC have demonstrated the potential to progress through to the Development Squad in the coming years.
+Cadet – Athletes who in the opinion of the HPC/NTSC have demonstrated the potential to progress through to the Development Squad in the coming years.

-Athletes wishing to apply for the NRP should firstly get a copy of the NRP document Policy document and review it carefully paying special attention to the performance requirements, eligibility requirements and expectations of athletes in the program.
+Athletes wishing to apply for the NRP should review and understand the 2024 NRP paying special attention to the performance requirements, eligibility requirements and expectations of athletes in the program.
 The program is demanding and requires dedication, commitment and time.
 Only athletes who are willing to make that commitment should apply.

 Each year a national event may be identified or an NRP Trial held, for athletes wishing to be considered for selection.
-For selection in the 2023 NRP the identified national event is the 2022 National Target Championships, 29 September to 3 October 2022.
-Performances in the WA720 Round, Team Matchplay and Individual Matchplay at the NTC, along with scores from any QRE’s and international competitions in 2022, will be considered when selecting the 2023 NRP.
+For selection in the 2024 NRP the identified national event is the 2023 National Target Championships, 27 September to 2 October 2023.
+Performances in the WA/720 Round, Team Matchplay and Individual Matchplay at the NTC, along with scores from QRE’s and international competitions in 2023, will be considered when selecting the 2024 NRP.

-All 2022 NRP athletes will be contacted directly via email when a call is made for applications for the 2023 intake.
-Any athlete wishing to be considered for the 2023 NRP who is not a member of the 2022 NRP must submit an application form.
-This EOI will be advertised in Archery News sent to all members in good time prior to the submission date.
+All current 2023 NRP athletes will be contacted directly via email when applications open for the 2024 intake.
+Any athlete wishing to be considered for the 2024 NRP who is not a member of the 2023 NRP must apply by submitting an application form.
+This EOI will be advertised in Archery News which is sent to all members well in advance of the submission date and posted through social media channels.